top of page

 I have a PhD!!

-Megan and Izzy.jpg
+Megan LePere-Schloop and her daughter

 My daughter and I starting our new life in Columbus, after I joined the Glenn College faculty.